voytas75/AzureOpenAI-PowerShell/PSAOAI/README.md

 We welcome contributions from the community!
 Feel free to submit pull requests, report issues, or suggest new features to make the framework even more powerful and user-friendly.

-**Clone the Repository:** Clone the PSWebCrawler repository to your local machine.
+**Clone the Repository:** Clone the PSAOAI repository to your local machine.

 ### License

-The PSWebCrawler is released under the [MIT License](https://github.com/voytas75/PSWebCrawler/blob/master/LICENSE).
+The PSAOAI is released under the [MIT License](https://github.com/voytas75/AzureOpenAI-PowerShell/blob/master/PSAOAI/LICENSE).

 **Contact:**
-If you have any questions or need assistance, please feel free to reach out to us via [GitHub Issues](https://github.com/voytas75/PSWebCrawler/issues).
+If you have any questions or need assistance, please feel free to reach out to us via [GitHub Issues](https://github.com/voytas75/AzureOpenAI-PowerShell/issues).

 Join us on the journey to make PowerShell scripting a truly awesome experience!